RozhanMk/Computer-Vision-HWs/README.md

 ### **Object Detection**
    - Detecting airplanes using RetinaNet model
-   - Evaluating model using mean average precision (mAP)
+   - Evaluating the model using mean average precision (mAP)

   ---